CU hosts Hult Prize on-campus grand finale on 31 January

 The University of Chittagong hosted the Hult Prize on-campus grand finale on 31 January, 2024.

-This on-campus program witnessed the participation of 298 teams, reads a press release.
+This on-campus programme witnessed the participation of 298 teams, reads a press release.

 The on-campus Hult Prize comprised several challenging rounds, ultimately leading to the victory of Team Spark.